uhawaii-system-its-ti-iam/uh-groupings-docker-dev/README.md

 ## Set up the vault

-The vault must be set up and the test Grouper API password added to it before
-the Groupings containers are created.
+The vault must be set up and the Grouper API password added to it before the Groupings containers are created.

     cd vault